Status > Filter Reload page is confusingly worded

 I'd definitely prefer the "confusing" state.

-#5 Updated by Steve Beaver 3 months ago
+#5 Updated by Steve Beaver over 4 years ago

 Previously when visiting the page from the status menu the page would say that it was reloading the filter then after three seconds say that it was done.
 That was not true.
 It looked like it was reloading hte filter, but it was really only updating the display.